pkeilbach/htwg-practical-nlp/docs/lectures/word_embeddings.md

 !!! info "Dimensions of Word Embeddings"

     Using a higher number of dimensions allows us to capture more nuances of the meaning of the words, but it also requires more memory and computational resources.

+    The smallest GPT-2 models (117M and 125M parameters)use an embedding size of 768 dimensions.
+    The largest GPT-3 model (175B parameters) uses an embedding size of 12,288 dimensions.[^1]

 ## Continuous Bag of Words (CBOW)